ElesCloud/ESCDocuments/Training_PhaseTwo.md

    - Enlisted HUD
    - HUD gestures package.
    - The RF30 Recruit SMG
 + Have them wear the trainee uniform.
 This outfit is fully rigged with no parts.
-It is recommended that they disable all but their head and neck for this outfit.
+It is recommended that they disable all but their head, neck, and hands for this outfit.
 + The recruit must click on the left-side terminal that is labeled "Trainee Terminal."
 This will sync their SL account to both the forums and armory database.
   - Explain that the database is where much of our gear distribution happens and registration is mandatory.
 More on how to earn points to buy stuff in a later phase.
 + They will receive a message in local chat with their assigned forum password.
 Right away, the recruit should: